abaine14/Portfolio/README.md

 # Portfolio-Updated-2020
 React.js , Graphql, HTML, CSS, JavaScript and Dependecies

-In the attached folders there are snippets of code that connect an input table with Graphql integrations in AWS Appsync, Javascript projects, .
-The computational algorithm is left out due to the nature of this portfolio excercise.
+In the attached folders there are snippets of code that connect an input table with Graphql integrations in AWS Appsync, Javascript projects, and other files.

 <h3>Project One</h3>
 <hr/>